nuthanc/angular_advanced_fast/auth-03-signup-request/README.md

 * In Auth component's onSubmit, we are checking for validity again so that if a User used developer tools to enable the Submit button, we can have this extra validation step here
 * Inject AuthService and signup and subscribe

+### 10. Adding a Loading Spinner & Error Handling Logic

+* Google for CSS loading spinners
+  * loading.io
+* Now folder in shared and add loading-spinner and place in the css and ts files
+* isLoading and error properties in AuthComponent